matthewlehner/matthewlehner/README.md

 I'm Matthew Lehner.
 I've been building stuff for the internet since the 90s, which mostly means that I'm nostalgic for the weird times before CSS was a thing.
 I've been in developer, leadership, and founder positions at companies of various sizes.

 - Pronouns: He/Him
-- Fun Fact: I have ADHD, which makes me an empathetic, creative, and strategic person who is unable to do the same tasks consistently.

 <!--